cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 * **Outputs are accessors** to read or access these attributes.

 <img src="objects_img/obj-box-input.png">
-_The BPF class has 2 main contructor arguments. `x-points` and `y-points`._
+_The BPF class has 2 main constructor arguments. `x-points` and `y-points`._

 > ### The "self" input/output
-> The first input/ouput of an object box, generally labelled ***"self"***, is a special one.
-It corresponds to the actual instance that is created, and allows to access it as such (_self_ ouput), or to create it by copying or conversion from an other object (when such conversion is possible).
+> The first input/output of an object box, generally labeled ***"self"***, is a special one.
+It corresponds to the actual instance that is created, and allows to access it as such (_self_ output), or to create it by copying or conversion from an other object (when such conversion is possible).
 See examples below.
 >
 > The function `x-transfer` uses a `BPF` object as its first argument: we can get it using the **self** output of a `BPF` box:
 >